USDA-ARS-NWRC/awsm/docs/getting_started/basin_setup.rst

 The DEM was obtained from the USGS National Elevation `dataset`_ at ~10-m (9.26-m) resolution.
 The original tiles are provided in EPSG:4269 - NAD83 – Geographic projection.
 Download the necessary tiles to cover the modeling domain.
+Join the tiles were in the native projection and resolution (EPSG 4269).

 .. _dataset: https://catalog.data.gov/dataset/usgs-national-elevation-dataset-ned

-Join the tiles were in the native projection and resolution (EPSG 4269).
-Subsequently, crop the joined DEM and resample to 50-m resolution and reproject to UTM coordinates (for example EPSG 32613, UTM 13N - WGS 84), all of which is accomplished using a single ``gdalwarp`` instruction (also available in QGIS or similar ArcGIS command).
+Optionally, crop the joined DEM and resample to 50-m resolution and reproject to UTM coordinates (for example EPSG 32613, UTM 13N - WGS 84), all of which is accomplished using a single ``gdalwarp`` instruction (also available in QGIS or similar ArcGIS command).
+This will also be performed within the ``generate_topo`` command.

 .. note::
-    Beware of using Nearest Neightbour interpolation as it can create artifacts in the resulting DEM.
+    Beware of using Nearest Neighbor interpolation as it can create artifacts in the resulting DEM.
 Use average, bilinear or cubic interpolation.

 A sample ``gdalwarp`` command for the Gunnison in Colorado.
 This will resample to 50-m grid resolution and